decred/dcrdocs/docs/faq/wallets-and-seeds.md

 ---

-#### 1. Should I give my wallet seed to someone?
+#### 1. Why should I not store my seed in a file on my machine or share the seed with someone?

-No, you should never[^8613] share your wallet seed with anyone.
-Doing so is the equivalent of giving them all of your DCR in that wallet.
+Your seed is used to recreate your wallet and its accounts granting anyone with knowledge of the seed complete control of the funds within the wallet.
+If your machine were to be compromised and your seed stolen, the attacker would have the ability to drain your funds by sending your DCR to wallets under their control.
+Likewise, sharing your seed with anyone regardless of your current level of trust is highly discouraged as this could pose a major security risk for your wallet that they may misuse access in the future or store the copy of the seed less securely than you.

 ---